FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 I provide personal service, so I'd rather not play phone tag.
 Those reading this web site should learn much about potential tours, which makes the process efficient.
 (Please don't request "a tour of Brooklyn" but rather a specific one from my list, or an adaptation.)

-If you want a same-day tour and start with a call, please also try email, because the questions on the email form speed the process.
+If you want a same-day tour and start with a call, please also try email, because the important questions on the email form speed the process.
 If you want a custom tour, I hope to learn your required stops before we talk.
-In other words, my business model is less like a "store" (open to calls at any time) than a "consultant" (let me assess whether I can be helpful).
+In other words, my business model is less like a "store" (open to calls at any time) than a "consultant" (let me assess whether and where I can be helpful).

 How soon should we book?